WandererGuy/cracking_server_v1.0/README.md

 # Full Setup Script for Environment

-This document provides detailed instructions to set up the environment for your project, including installation of necessary tools, creating virtual environments, and setting up specific software for different operating systems.
+This document provides detailed instructions to set up the environment for your project, including installation of necessary tools, creating virtual environments, and setting up specific software for different operating systems. aside the code, hashcat, jtr, hydra have to be built from source code of their github repo
 ---

 ## I. For Kali (Note: Not in use anymore)